-The Fund, its investment manager and principal underwriter have each adopted a code of ethics, as required by federal securities laws.
+The Fund, its investment manager and the Fund's principal underwriter have each adopted a code of ethics, as required by federal securities laws.
 Under the code of ethics, employees who are designated as access persons may engage in personal securities transactions, including transactions involving securities that are being considered for the Fund or that are currently held by the Fund, subject to certain general restrictions and procedures.
-The personal securities transactions of access persons of the Fund, its investment manager and principal underwriter will be governed by the code of ethics.
+The personal securities transactions of access persons of the Fund, its investment manager and the Fund's principal underwriter will be governed by the code of ethics.
 The code of ethics is on file with, and available from, the SEC.
 Management fees The Fund pays the investment manager a fee equal to an annual rate of:

-- 0.625% of the value of net assets up to and including \$100 million: - 0.500% of the value of net assets over \$100 million and not over \$250 million; - 0.450% of the value of net assets over \$250 million and not over \$7.5 billion: - 0.440% of the value of net assets over \$7.5 billion and not over \$10 billion; - 0.430% of the value of net assets over \$10 billion and not over \$12.5 billion; - 0.420% of the value of net assets over \$12.5 billion and not over \$15 billion; - 0.400% of the value of net assets over \$15 billion and not over \$17.5 billion: - 0.380% of the value of net assets over \$17.5 billion and not over \$20 billion; and - 0.360% of the value of net assets in excess of \$20 billion.
+- 0.625% of the value of month-end net assets up to and including \$100 million; - 0.500% of the value of month-end net assets over \$100 million up to and including \$250 million; - 0.450% of the value of month-end net assets over \$250 million up to and including \$7.5 billion; - 0.440% of the value of month-end net assets over \$7.5 billion up to and including \$10 billion; - 0.430% of the value of month-end net assets over \$10 billion up to and including \$12.5 billion; - 0.420% of the value of month-end net assets over \$12.5 billion up to and including \$15 billion; - 0.400% of the value of month-end net assets over \$15 billion up to and including \$17.5 billion; - 0.380% of the value of month-end net assets over \$17.5 billion up to and including \$20 billion; and - 0.360% of the value of month-end net assets in excess of \$20 billion.